Reviews You Can Rely On

 How We Test Women's Ski Jackets

 Since 2013, our team of experts has tested over 75 of the best and most popular women's ski jackets.
 We buy them just like you would and then test them side-by-side on mountains from Canada to Vermont and California to Colorado, both inbounds and in the backcountry.
-These jackets underwent more than 100 individual tests paying special attention to critical areas of performance to make this a very rigorous assessment.
+These jackets underwent more than 100 individual tests paying special attention to critical performance areas to make this a rigorous assessment.
 When called for, we supplemented field use with controlled tests, like spraying the jackets with water to test water resistance.
 We know you'll find this study a thorough and helpful starting point in selecting your next ski jacket.

 Our examination of women's ski jackets is based on six rating metrics: